Stackclash/5e-vault/5. Mechanics/Classes/Artificer Armorer (TCE).md

 *3rd-level Armorer feature*

 You gain proficiency with heavy armor.
 You also gain proficiency with [[5.
 Mechanics/Items/Smiths Tools.md\|smith's tools]].
-If you already have this tool proficiency, you gain proficiency with one other type of artisan's tools of your choice.
+If you already have this tool proficiency, you gain proficiency with one other type of [[5.
+Mechanics/Items/Artisans Tools.md\|artisan's tools]] of your choice.

 ### Armorer Spells (Level 3)